1) Conformity with international standards

-ContentSquare retrieves the IP only to compute geolocation (no more precise than the city).
-The IP is then anonymised and is never stored on ContentSquare servers or anywhere else.
-ContentSquare anonymizes the address as soon as technically feasible at the earliest possible stage of the collection network.
+Contentsquare retrieves the IP only to compute geolocation (no more precise than the city).
+The IP is then anonymized and is never stored on Contentsquare servers or anywhere else.
+Contentsquare anonymizes the address as soon as technically feasible at the earliest possible stage of the collection network.
 The IP anonymization sets the two last bytes of user IP addresses to zeros (ie: 127.0.x.x)

 The exhaustive list of collected data is available below:

 Ordering data (if e-commerce tracking enabled):

 In addition to other privacy policies, Contentsquare prevents the collection of any personally identifiable information via several tools, including: